cedric66/cks-exam-scenarios/seccomp-profile/step2/step.md

 * Apply the Pod manifest: `kubectl apply -f seccomp-pod.yaml`

+* Go to node01 where the seccomp is located: `ssh node01`

-* Save the last related 50 lines of log: `cat /var/log/syslog | grep "syscall" | tail -50 > /opt/seccomp/answer`
+* Get the last related 50 lines of logs: `cat /var/log/syslog | grep "syscall" | tail -50`

+* Copy and save the logs to `/opt/seccomp/answer`

 * Aware that the syscall number are changing.
 When you run an infinite loop with sh, every iteration of the loop will execute the ping command and then sleep for 5 seconds.
 This activity will generate syscalls logged by seccomp.